 6. Botrytis Blight

 Also known as gray mold, botrytis blight is a common anemone infection caused by the Botrytis cinerea fungus.
 Parts of infected anemones may become covered in clumps of gray mold or experience brown spots on the foliage.
-Gray mold is more common on anemones that are growing in wet, humid environments.
+Gray mold is more common on anemones growing in wet, humid environments.

 As soon as you encounter botrytis blight, dispose of infected plants immediately.
 Botrytis cinerea can survive on leaf debris during the winter, so clear away any debris surrounding your anemones.
 Use organic fungicides to eliminate the infection.